 It's hard to beat University of Northwestern Ohio if you want to study Agricultural Economics & Business.
 Based in Lima, Ohio, this school is a sound choice for students who enjoy the joy of a significant city.

-You are likely to get a high-return on your educational investment at University of Northwestern Ohio, because its net price of $18,638 is a great deal.66.0% of students at University of Northwestern Ohio get school funding, so don't forget to submit the FAFSA!
+You are likely to get a high-return on your educational investment at University of Northwestern Ohio, because its net price of $18,419 is a great deal.
+67.0% of students at University of Northwestern Ohio get school funding, so don't forget to submit the FAFSA!
 Ever wish you had an easy way to see a school's grades in each subject?
 Now you do.
 Have a look at University of Northwestern Ohio's scorecard.

 Any student pursuing a degree in Agricultural Economics & Business needs to check out Lake Erie College.
-Positioned in Painesville, Ohio, provides a secure, suburban experience for students.
+The area of Painesville, Ohio, is decent for students who prefer a quieter, suburban spot.

 It's hard to find a better school than Ohio Christian University if you want to study Agricultural Economics & Business.
 Students who have fun with a more slow-paced life will enjoy the school's setting in the modest town of Circleville, Ohio.